xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/managing_synonyms.md

    5. Click **Upload file**.

 After the file upload has completed, the synonyms from the file will be added to the system, and you will be able to find them in the section **Synonyms**.

+To export synonyms previously added to CloudSearch to a .csv file, use the link **Export**.